IUPAC/WFChemCookbook/book/_build/html/_sources/school.md

-# 'Culinary School' for FAIR Data
+# Learn about FAIR Data

 This is where you learn about what it takes to be FAIR.